Bourbon Glazed Salmon Recipe

 How to Make Bourbon Glazed Salmon

-- Add 2 tablespoons of sesame oil to a pan or flat top over medium-high heat until it begins to smoke lightly.
+Heat the pan: I add sesame oil to a large sauté pan or flat top and heat it over medium-high until it begins to smoke lightly.
+That light smoke tells me the pan is ready for a good sear.

-- Serve with the bourbon glaze and a side of roasted asparagus.
+Serve: I serve immediately with a side of roasted asparagus.

 Make-Ahead and Storage

-How to Store: Cover and keep in the refrigerator for up to 5 days.
-This will freeze covered for up to 3 months.
-Thaw in the refrigerator for 1 day before reheating.
+How to Store: I cover leftover salmon and store it in the refrigerator for up to 5 days.
+It also freezes well, covered, for up to 3 months.
+I thaw it in the refrigerator for 1 day before reheating.

 Bourbon Glazed Salmon Recipe